 The Gion district is famous of it’s historical wooden Japanese buildings – a true nod to the past.
-Seeing women dressed in traditional Japanese yukata and kimono (yukata is the cotton form, kimono is silk) was the icing on the cake.
+Seeing women dressed in traditional Japanese yukata and kimono was icing on the cake.
+(Yukata is the cotton form and kimono is silk.)
 I captured this moment during the start of dusk.
 The fall of daylight and start of the evening brings out the cool blues in their outfits.

 This is one of the most popular areas of Kyoto, especially at night.
 The deck lights of waterfront restaurants illuminate the Kamo-gawa River as couples and friends enjoy a stroll down an adjacent pathway.

 Chef at Work in Pontocho at Copain

 It’s not unusual for a language barrier to exist between Japanese people and English speaking tourists.
 But that doesn’t matter much with body language and a smiling chef!

 We opted to do a traditional dinner in Kyoto one evening and stumbled upon Copain.
 It was one of the best meals of our entire trip!
 We had a Katsu Omakase of sorts.
 (Which is, to say, an assortment of fried delights chosen by the chef, served one by one and made to order.)
 Everyone should be this happy in their job!
 He even captured the hearts and minds of the other pedestrians at the restaurant, which you can see behind him.

 It’s no wonder people flock to Pontocho at night.
 It’s alive even as darkness falls and the sun sleeps.
 Nooks and crannies of this beautiful street beckon a photographer’s attention and exploration.